ms-garshasbi/service-placement-simulator/README.md

 # Edge-Cloud Service Placement Simulator

 Edge-Cloud Service Placement Simulator (ECSP-Sim) is a client-server simulator for studying service placement in multi-tier edge-to-cloud environments.
 It models access-point, edge, cloud, helper, and user nodes and supports configurable infrastructure resources, network characteristics, service requirements, and placement algorithms.
 The client generates or loads a use case and sends it to the server in JSON format.
-The server executes the selected placement algorithm and returns the placement results, runtime, and per-service metrics.
+The server executes the selected placement algorithm or algorithms and returns placement metrics, runtime, per-service metrics, and the final placement solution for each successful algorithm.

 ## Prerequisites

 Install Node.js and npm on both the client and server machines.
 Install the committed dependencies in each directory:

 ```bash
 cd server